ryanpeach/SurvivalAI/README.md

 # SurvivalAI

-A Python based AI written for Minetest and Minecraft Project AIX.
+A Python based AI written for Minecraft.

-Uses Minetest server/client to control Minetest and Minecraft AIX.

 Don't Starve implementation planned in future builds.

 Python was chosen as it is the machine learning research language of choice.

 ## Goals

-To create a human-like intelligence in Minecraft with only one goal, and one sub-goal:
+To create a human-like intelligence in Minecraft with just two fundamental goals:

 1. Survive

- a.
-Fourish
+2. Fourish

+### Roadmap

 In the spirit of these goals, here are some higher level design challenges:

+1. Create an agent that can create shelter without a design
+2. Create an agent that can explore and retrieve resources without direction

+### Future Roadmap

 Autonomous Building and Navigation
 Goal Generation, Planning.
 Emotive States for intrinsic motivation.